iotexproject/w3bstream/docs/OPERATOR_GUIDE.md

 Refer to the W3bstream project documentation for the dApp you are joining to determine if Risc Zero proofs are required.

+### Manage the project file

+You can move your project file to a directory, and mount it to W3bstream node container.
+The environment variable used to indicate a directory is **PROJECT_FILE_DIRECTORY**
+The default project directory is **./test/project**

 ### Manage the node

 To start W3bstream, run the following command in the directory containing `docker-compose.yaml`: